Monoidal Bousfield Localizations and Algebras over Operads: General Preservation Result

 \begin{theorem} Let $\M$ be a monoidal model category such that the Bousfield localization $L_\C(\M)$ exists and is a monoidal model category.
 Let $P$ be an operad valued in $\M$.
 If the categories of $P$-algebras in $\M$ and in $L_\C(\M)$ inherit model structures from $\M$ and $L_\C(\M)$ then $L_\C$ preserves $P$-algebras. \end{theorem}

 \begin{proof} Let $R_\C$ denote fibrant replacement in $L_\C(\M)$, let $R_{\C,P}$ denote fibrant replacement in $P$-alg$(L_\C(\M))$, and let $Q_P$ denote cofibrant replacement in $P$-alg$(\M)$.
-We will prove the first form of preservation and our method of proof will make it clear that in the special case where $E$ is a cofibrant $P$-algebra then in fact we may deduce the second form of preservation.
+We will prove the first form of preservation and our method of proof will allow us to deduce the second form of preservation in the special case where $E$ is a cofibrant $P$-algebra.